brillout/wildcard-api/docs/intro.template.md

 For prototypes we recommend Wildcard and for large applications we recommand REST or GraphQL.

-When prototyping
+Flexibility is paramount
-Flexibility is paramount,
+when prototyping,
 and Wildcard's structureless nature is a great fit.
 Whereas the rigid structure of a generic API gets in the way of quickly evolving a prototype.

 Also,
 Wildcard is trivial to setup,
-allowing you quickly ship a prototype.
+allowing you to quickly ship a prototype.

 We go in depth and explore different use cases at [Usage Manual - Custom API vs Generic API](/docs/usage-manual.md#custom-api-vs-generic-api).